oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 and then identify the unique
 and high priority attributes.
 For example,
-both a MOIVE and SERIES object have an image (with the title included), but a SERIES has seasons and episodes while a MOVIE has a total length.
+both a MOVIE and SERIES object have an image (with the title included), but a SERIES has *seasons* and *episodes* while a MOVIE has a *total length*.
 Even if I wanted a consistent rectangle card on my homepage,
 I could at least include the number of seasons on the SERIES card and the total length on the MOVIE card.
-Even that small difference in the designs of a MOVIE and a SERIES object would go a long way toward unmasking these objects.
 To make a MOVIE and a SERIES
 even more instantly differentiated,
-I could do something like
-make all MOVIE cards square
+I could make all MOVIE cards square and all SERIES cards rectangular.

-and all SERIES cards rectangular.
+MOVIES and SERIES arguably

-Now, it is arguable that MOVIES and SERIES aren't actually different objects in this system.
+aren't actually different objects in this system.
 They do have a large amount of the same attributes.
-Perhaps they are two different types of a VIDEO (There's probably a better word.) object.
+Perhaps they are two different types of a VIDEO object.
-That decision is up to the UX designer, but even in that case, it would be a more intuitive experience, for me anyway, to see a MOVIE or a SERIES tag on these cards.
+That decision is up to the UX designer -- but even in that case, it would be a more intuitive experience to see a MOVIE or a SERIES tag on these cards.